Kia Stinger: Police use

-In 2018, Queensland Police Service and Tasmania Police in Australia selected the Stinger 330SI as their new Road Policing car, replacing the discontinued Ford Falcon and Holden Commodore police cars.
+In 2018, Queensland Police Service and Tasmania Police in Australia selected the Stinger 330S as their new Road Policing car, replacing the discontinued Ford Falcon and Holden Commodore police cars.

-Since 2019, the V6 variants of the Stinger have been utilised by SPEED police units in Poland.
-The unlabelled vehicles are used to monitor the safety on the roads; they are also used as pursuit vehicles.
+Since 2019, the V6 variants of the Stinger have been utilized by SPEED police units in Poland.
+The unmarked vehicles are used to monitor the safety on the roads; they are also used as pursuit vehicles.

 In 2021, Merseyside Police started using the Stinger.

 Awards

 The Stinger won the iF Product Design Award in the "Transportation Design" category and the Red Dot award in the "Best of the Best Car Design" category in 2018.

 The Stinger won the 2018 MotorWeek Drivers' Choice Awards "Best of the Year".

+Discontinuation

+In October 2022, Kia decided to end production of the Stinger in April 2023.
+The discontinuation was due to declining worldwide demand and its status as the lowest-selling Kia model, with only 1,499 units sold in its home country, as well as Kia's electrification strategy, which included plans for an electric coupe-type vehicle.

+In December 2022, Kia released the Stinger Tribute Edition variant to mark the end of production, based on the Stinger GT 3.3-litre turbocharged petrol variant, it has an exclusive exterior color, interior upholstery and design specifications.
+The Tribute Edition variant is limited to 1,000 units worldwide; 200 units for Korea and 800 units worldwide.
+The exterior features the new Moonscape Gray matte color, and the 19" wheels and Brembo brakes are in black.
+For the interior, there are individual numbered door sills, Terracotta brown leather upholstery, faux carbon fibre trim on door panels and dashboard, the wasp icons embedded onto seat headrests.